What is Google Adsense?

-All I need to do is put various pieces of code on my website, telling Google what spaces it can utilise for advertisements – I can provide Google with as much or as little space as I wish.
+All I need to do is put various pieces of code on my website, telling Google what spaces it can utilize for advertisements – I can provide Google with as much or as little space as I wish.

-Google will populate the space with targeted text, video or image adverts, and I earn money when visitors view or click the ads.
+Google will populate the space with targeted text, video, or image adverts, and I earn money when visitors view or click the ads.

-It is one of the easiest ways to make a passive income from your blog – and you can’t get a more trusted source than Google!
+It is one of the easiest ways to make passive income from your blog – and you can’t get a more trusted source than Google!

 The ads shown will be based on one of two methods:

 - By your content – For example, if you have written a blog post on building a website, the ads on that page are likely to be of hosting providers and other website services.

 - By the user’s cookies – This is based on the user’s search history.
 For example, your user may have visited a floral website earlier, and now the floral company is re-targeting that user with ads on your website.